Tunku Abdullah

-Tan Sri Tunku Abdullah ibni Almarhum Tuanku Abdul Rahman (2 May 1925 – 20 August 2008) was a notable Malaysian businessman and a founder of the Melewar Group of companies.
+Tan Sri Tunku Abdullah ibni Almarhum Tuanku Abdul Rahman (2 May 1925 – 20 August 2008) was a notable Malaysian businessman and a founder of the Melewar Group Berhad of companies.

 Early life

 Tunku Abdullah was born on 2 May 1925 at Kuala Pilah, Negeri Sembilan.
-His father was Tuanku Abdul Rahman (1895-1960), the Ruler of Negeri Sembilan state (1933-1960) and later appointed at the first King of Malaya (1957-1960).
+His father was Tuanku Abdul Rahman (1895–1960), the Ruler of Negeri Sembilan state (1933–1960) and later appointed at the first King of Malaya (1957–1960).
 His mother was Che Engku Maimuna née Dulcibella (Dulcie) Campbell, a nurse at the Government Hospital in Kuala Lumpur.
 Tunku Abdullah was appointed to the state royal-rank of Tunku Panglima Besar in 1963.
 He was fondly known as "Charlie", as he was a fan of pianist Charlie Kunz.